 It may not seem like a serious warning light, but the ability to clean your windscreen for improved visibility is very important.

 The diesel particulate filter removes harmful soot from the exhaust gases in order to reduce emissions.
-The warning light could indicate that it is blocked and unless you get it checked it will cause serious damage to your engine.
+The warning light could indicate that it's blocked and unless you get it checked, it will cause serious damage to your engine.

 Seatbelt Warning Light

 This light will probably be accompanied by a beeping sound to indicate that someone does not have their seatbelt fastened.